Sexual Harassment within the Superyacht Industry

-- Changes in recruitment processes – educating HODs on how to hire crew with a focus on soft skills.
+- Changes in recruitment processes – educating HODs on how to hire crew focusing on soft skills.
 The Crew Coach will be opening a recruitment division soon.
-Karine is an accredited profile assessor in DISC Advanced which focuses on human behaviour within the workplace.
-In addition, she also uses her psychology background to screen candidates in order to find the right blend of soft skills to be a competent crew member.
+Karine is an accredited profile assessor in DISC Advanced, which focuses on human behaviour within the workplace.
+In addition, she also uses her psychology background to screen candidates to find the right blend of soft skills to be a competent crew member.

-- Investing in professional development training for crew in interpersonal skills. ( The Crew Coach, N2 People Skills , Crew Glue)
+- Investing in professional development training for the crew in interpersonal skills.
+(The Crew Coach, N2 People Skills, Crew Glue).

-What can I do if I am been sexually harassed?
+What can I do if I am being sexually harassed?

 - As hard as it may be tell them to stop: if it is possible, tell the offender that their behaviour is offensive and unacceptable and that you want it to stop immediately.
 If this isn’t possible, you should discuss it with a fellow crew member who is of higher rank.

 - Keep a written record: you should keep a written record of everything that has happened, when it happened and the names of any people who saw what happened.
 You can keep notes in your phone if you want.